raddot/form/README.md

 # form
-Registration form using HTML and CSS.
+Student Registration form using HTML and CSS.